 How Firms Typically Start

-- SEAL is wired to one or two workflows.
+- SEAL is wired to one named workflow and one final-submit checkpoint.

-- For every high-risk action, the runtime evaluates who / where / what / how fast / authority and records what it would have done – approve, refuse, or supervised override – without blocking anything in production.
+- For each governed action on that path, the runtime evaluates who / where / what / how fast / authority and records what it would have done: approve, refuse, or route for supervised override.

-- GCs and risk teams review governed outcomes, refusal patterns, and false positives before deciding whether that workflow should move into active enforcement.
+- GCs, risk leaders, and workflow owners review governed outcomes, refusal patterns, and false positives before deciding which refusal categories are safe to enforce.

-- Additional practice areas, jurisdictions, or approval flows are brought under SEAL, using the same authority model and evidence format.
+- Additional workflows, practice areas, jurisdictions, or approval flows can be brought under SEAL through a separate licensed coverage decision.

-- Internally, this often becomes the firm’s standard answer to: “Where does our authority actually live when AI is involved?”
+- Internally, this becomes the firm’s standard answer to: “Who owns authority before a high-risk action leaves the firm?”

 Next Step